 Beaufort has all the charm you’d expect from a quaint Southern seaside town.
 Freshwater meets saltwater for a scenic setting surrounded by sparkling bays.
-Beaufort feels trapped in time as gnarled oaks draped in Spanish moss line the city streets.
+Beaufort feels trapped in time as gnarled oaks draped in Spanish moss line the city streets and old-time Beaufort SC restaurants are on every corner.
 Visitors can explore the town’s rich history through amazing examples of antebellum architecture.

-Set in the scenic neighborhood of Beauford, Port Royal, this place is definitely worth the quick trip.
+Set in the scenic neighborhood of Beaufort, Port Royal, this place is definitely worth the quick trip and is one of the best places to eat in Beaufort SC!
 It’s family-owned and operated, and the atmosphere is cute and casual while the fares feel upscale.
 Every dish is delectable, offering burgers, pasta, and grits, to name a few.
 The raw oyster bar is a bonus for an abundance of succulent seafood.

 All staple ingredients are certified SC grown, and they work with a community of small farms and fisheries along the Eastern seaboard for fresh farm-to-fork foods.
 The gourmet sandwiches are sure to leave you wanting more, with selections like the Moon Doggie, made with house-roasted and shaved choice prime rib and horseradish, caraway, and au jus.
 Reservations are recommended!